samthebest/dump/agile-data-and-code-quality.md

 ### Summary

-The A2EM code structure and work flow model is designed to maximize Agile principles.
+The A2EM code structure and work flow model is designed to maximise Agile principles.
 Feedback loops should be many, and should be as tight as possible.
 Automatic tests allow for constant code iteration and instant technical feedback.
-Well structured code reviews on clearly defined objectives provide immediate feedback as to whether the objective have been met.
-Writting libraries with tests and entry points with integrations tests, even when doing exploratory work, means your work is clear, repeatable, scientific and easily transferable to a colleague.
+Well structured code reviews on clearly defined objectives provide immediate feedback as to whether the objectives have been met.
+Writing libraries with tests and entry points with integrations tests, even when doing exploratory work, means your work is clear, repeatable, scientific and easily transferable to a colleague.
 Frequent releases and interaction with stakeholders provide feedback on the wider picture and ensure the project cannot deviate too far from what stakeholders have in mind.
-These feedback loops allow for *greater* exploration and *faster* changes in direction.
+These feedback loops allow for greater exploration and faster changes in direction while preserving quality.
+"You don't go fast by rushing" in one direction, with one tool, with one person, with one way of thinking.
+You go fast by being Agile.